YuckyFox/WindowsScripts/README.md

 ## Important Notes

 - **Antivirus software may detect or remove these EXE files.** This is because each EXE is an SFX archive containing BAT files and XML definitions for Task Scheduler.
 This behavior is false-positive.
+- **Scripts inside the XML are encoded in a single line** so they can be passed as a single argument to PowerShell.

 ## Source Code